jwsher/llm-super-coach/README.md

 The LLM super coach allows you to put diary entries into llama and have it act as a coach to analyze you.

 Download any llama.cpp model that is safe or not safe depending on your taste.

-*Learn why you're not a billionaire.
+* Learn why you're not a billionaire.  (examples/prompts/billionaire.txt)
-*Have the model ask you deep probing questions interactively.
+* Have the model ask you deep probing questions interactively. (examples/prompts/chat/deep-questions.txt)
+* Learn how to improve relationships (examples/prompts/build-relationships.txt)
+* Learn how to break bad habits. (examples/prompts/changing-habits.txt)
+* Learn uncomfortable truths about yourself. (examples/prompts/uncomfrotable-truths.txt)
+* Have a great productive day. (examples/prompts/great-productive-day.txt)
+* Get suggestions for developing skills. (examples/prompts/developing-skills.txt)
+* Find and fix limiting beliefs (examples/prompts/limiting-beliefs.txt)

 The program with 4000 context size was run on an M1 macbook with 16gb of ram.
 You may have to adjust things up or down based on your setup.